insentia/windows_services/README.md

 Module allow us for now to change the username and password for a service.

-Delayed resource can't be applied wihtout a server restart.
+Delayed resource can't be applied without a server restart.

+##Last Fix/Update
+V 0.0.3 :
+ - Delayed resource is also integrated in credentials resource.

 ## Setup